Naresh9597/Book-Store-App/README.md

 ### For Backend
 Follow the below steps to run the project:
-- Firstly clone or unzip the project folder.
 * Go to the backend directory by using the following command ``` cd backend```.
 + Then run `` npm install `` commend to install node dependencies.
 * create a **.env** file in the backend root directory as the same level where the **package.json** is located and keep the following environment variables there: